-While the State of Israel - and the Israeli welfare state - is perceived as progressing gender-wise, the reality is much bleaker.
-Israel is characterised by a high marriage rate, a high birth rate, a low marriage age, and a low divorce rate relative to other Western countries (Toren, 2003).
-The centrality of the family institution in Israel limits the range of possibilities facing women (and men).
-The welfare state does not work to free women, but rather to the contrary - to bind them to this institution (Berkowitz, 1999; Ajzenstadt & Gal, 2001; Helman, 2011; Herbst, 2013; Herbst & Benjamin, 2012).
-For example, The State of Israel declares itself to be a supporter of childbirth and families.
-In practice, however, this support is expressed in support of the process of bringing the child into the world - from supporting fertility treatments, through support for the difficulties that arise from pregnancy to childbirth.
-After birth, the conditions that the state gives to families trying to support their children are minimal, thus preserving the mother`s position as a primary care provider (Authors, in submission; Renan Barzilay, 2012; Shenhav‐Goldberg, Brym & Lenton‐Brym, 2019).
+While the State of Israel—and the Israeli welfare state—are perceived as progressing in gender equality, the reality is much bleaker.
+Israel is characterised by a high marriage rate, high birth rate, low marriage age, and low divorce rate relative to other Western countries (Toren, 2003).
+The centrality of the family institution in Israel limits the range of possibilities for women (and men).
+The welfare state does not work to free women, but rather to bind them to this institution (Berkowitz, 1999; Ajzenstadt & Gal, 2001; Helman, 2011; Herbst, 2013; Herbst & Benjamin, 2012).
+For example, the State of Israel declares itself to be a supporter of childbirth and families.
+In practice, however, this support is provided only for the process of bringing a child into the world — from support for fertility treatments through support for the difficulties during pregnancy and childbirth.
+After birth, the state gives minimal assistance to families trying to support their children, thus preserving the mother’s position as a primary care provider (Authors, in submission; Renan Barzilay, 2012; Shenhav‐Goldberg, Brym & Lenton‐Brym, 2019).

-The Family Welfare services in Israel areconsisted of 253 departments scattered throughout the country.
-The majority of practitioners are family social workers who work with families (i.e., a parent or child or both).
-The majority of service users are mothers and children at risk.
-Most welfare resources are directed at protecting children at risk, emphasising safeguarding the child and not working with the family as a whole (Sinai-Glazer & Peled, 2017).
+Family welfare services in Israel consist of 253 departments scattered throughout the country.
+The majority of practitioners are social workers who work with families (i.e., a parent or child or both).
+The majority of service users are mothers and children at risk, and most welfare resources are directed at protecting these children, with emphasis on safeguarding the child rather than working with the family as a whole (Sinai-Glazer & Peled, 2017).

-Specifically, social policy towards fathers in Israel has been limited in scope, covering a limited range of policies, and providing modest benefits and assistance.
+Specifically, the range of social policies regarding fathers have been limited and the benefits and assistance provided modest.
 Moreover, these benefits do not focus on promoting father engagement in the household, but rather on promoting mother engagement in the workforce (author, 2019).

-While research on fathers' engagement with social services in Israel is not abundant, existing research shows a pattern similar to what is documented in other systems (and described above).
-Examples include patterns of workers' reluctance to engage with fathers (Baum, 2015a), the reflection of gendered perceptions of parenthood in the work of social workers (Davidson-Arad, Peled, & Leichtentritt, 2008), difficulty to identify feelings expressed by fathers (Baum & Negbi, 2013) and more.
+While research on fathers' engagement with social services in Israel is not abundant, the research that does exist shows a pattern similar to what is documented in other systems (and described above).
+For example, there is a pattern of social workers being reluctant to engage with fathers (Baum, 2015a), holding on to gender-based perceptions of parenthood (Davidson-Arad, Peled, & Leichtentritt, 2008), having difficulty identifying the feelings expressed by fathers (Baum & Negbi, 2013), and more.
 Therefore, the working assumption of this paper is that findings from the Israeli system are, to a high degree, relevant to other contexts and systems.

 Research questions

-According to the academic literature described above, five main questions were examined: (a) What are the views of policymakers regarding the involvement of fathers as clients? (b) have policymakers in the Israeli social services begun to identify the importance of engaging fathers as part of providing families and children with better services? (c) What are the existing policies, and how are they implemented in the practical work of social workers in the family social services? (d) how do policymakers perceive field workers` role in integrating fathers? (e) What gender perceptions shape the construction of policy towards integrating fathers into welfare work?
+After reviewing the academic literature described above, we formulated five main questions for examination: (a) What are policymakers’ views on involving fathers as clients? (b) Have Israeli social service policymakers begun to recognize the importance of engaging fathers as they work to improve the services provided to families and children? (c) What are the existing policies, and how are they implemented in practice by family social service workers? (d) How do policymakers perceive field workers’ role in integrating fathers? (e) What gender perceptions shape the construction of policy on integrating fathers into welfare work?

 Methodology